bones-codes/the_colonel/README.md

 <a name="installation"/>
 ## Installation
+Installation and removal are accomplished via shell scripts.
 The Colonel should only be run in a virtual machine.
 Keylogging is not available on Vagrant.
-Both installation and removal are accomplished via shell scripts.
 _Note: [server](../master/irc/col_bot#L36), [channel](../master/irc/col_bot#L38) and [nickname](../master/irc/col_bot#L39) should be set in irc/bot.py prior to installation._

 1. Download the [zip file](../archive/master.zip) or `git clone https://github.com/cara-bones/colonel.git`